 - Carnine (2000) – Why Education Experts Resist Effective Practices

 - Snider (2004) – A Comparative Study of Spiral versus Strand Curriculum

 - Blog – e=mc2andallthat (2015) – Engelmann and Direct Instruction

 - Blog – Insights from Direct Instruction via @tom_needham_

-Finally, three excellent infographics produced by Ben Gordon and Oliver Caviglioli.
-I think these excellent structure and summary, but I can see how someone brand new to the topics might struggle to get any deep meaning / direction from them.
+Finally, three fantastic infographics produced by Ben Gordon and Oliver Caviglioli.
+I think these are excellent for structure and summary, but I can see how someone brand new to the topics might struggle to get any deep meaning / direction from them.
 But, they’re a brilliant primer to kick off, get stuck into some deep reading, then come back to them – they’ll really help structure your thoughts!

 That oughta do it!